iPhone Photos Won't Open on PC or Android? Here's the Fix (2025)

 The Real Culprit: HEIC Format

 The problem?
-Windows doesn't include native HEIC support.
-When you try to open a .heic file on a Windows PC, it fails because the operating system doesn't know how to decode it.
+HEIC is built on H.265 video compression technology.
+Decoding H.265 requires specific software that involves licensing fees and patent costs—which is why most Android phones and Windows PCs don't include HEIC support out of the box.
+When you try to open a .heic file on a Windows PC or Android device, it fails because the operating system can't decode it.

 How to Check If Your Photos Are HEIC